Efficient simulation of bi-periodic, layered structures based on the T-matrix method: Calculation method

 \subsection{Summary}

 The combination of \PW{} and \VSW{} expansions in modes of well defined helicity, layer methods and lattice summation techniques provide a computational efficient way of solving the scattering problem for a diverse number of systems.
 Typically, the speed enhancement is a factor of 100 to over 1000.
 Additionally, the method separates the single object properties, as described by its T-matrix, from the lattice influence, which allows efficient parametric studies varying, e.g. the lattice size or geometry, and also offers physical insights.
-Also, the use of modes with well defined helicity makes the use of chiral media in the calculation possible, and separates these modes in most calculation steps, e.g. in \cref{eq:Escacoeff} and in the translation matrix $\C^{(3)}(-\bm{R})$.
+Also, the use of modes with well defined helicity greatly facilitates the use of chiral media in the calculation, and separates these modes in most calculation steps, e.g. in \cref{eq:Escacoeff} and in the translation matrix $\Cmat^{(3)}(-\bm{R})$.
 It is straightforward to calculate various quantities like transmittance, reflectance, or helicity density analytically from the expansion in \cref{eq:pwexp}.
 Additionally, the resulting Q-matrices can be used to calculate the band structure \cite{stefanou1998,pendry1974}.

 We implemented the algorithm above in Matlab \cite{matlab}.
 The implementation showed precise agreement with MULTEM \cite{stefanou1998}, when using spheres as scatterers.
+Since in the case of spheres all formulas are available analytically, we reach a relative difference of the scattered electric field of roughly $10^{-8}$, which is the floating point accuracy.
 Furthermore, we tested the results for the scattering at arrays of cylinders by comparing with the results obtained with JCMsuite \cite{burger2008}.
+Here, the the scattered fields were accurate up to relative differences of typically $10^{-4}$ and at maximum $10^{-3}$.
 We have already used our code for the investigation of helicity preserving cavities featuring arrays of silicon disks \cite{feis2020} and of molecular arrays \cite{fernandez-corbaton2020}.
 This latter application shows the versatility of the method, which can be used as long as a T-matrix of individual scatterers is available.
 Reference \cite{fernandez-corbaton2020} shows how to obtain T-matrices of molecular ensembles from quantum-chemical simulations of single molecules.